hikui/EMControllerManager/README.md

 	UIViewController *vc = [cm createViewControllerInstanceNamed:@"Test1" withPropertyValues:@{@"color":[UIColor redColor],@"number":@(1)}];

 `createViewControllerInstanceNamed:withPropertyValues:` will create an instance of a configured class.
 You can pass a dictionary through `PropertyValues`.
 How these values are handled depends on the instance.
 If it conforms the `EMControllerManagerInitProtocol` and responds to `initializePropertiesWithDictionary:`, then this method will be called.
 Otherwise, the values in the dictionary will be injected into the instance directly by KVC.

+## Autocompelete?

+I hate configuration files because it won't trigger the autocompelete tool.
+Appearently, it's a drawback.
+But we still have some workarounds.
+The way I deal with the problem is by using a python script to generate a header file, where all controller names are defined in macros, thus we can trigger the autocomplete.
+There is a python script named `EMControllerManagerHeaderGenerator.py` in this repository.
+You can generate the header file by a command like:

+	python EMControllerManagerHeaderGenerator.py -i your_config_file -o header_file_path -p prefix